rinojs/rinojs/README.md

 ## 📢 Notice

-### 🎉 Release version 2.0.6
+### 🎉 Release version 2.0.7

-Please use the latest version, until 2.0.6 minor bugs are fixed.
+Please use the latest version, fixed index.html page not being loaded for page subdirectories that ends with `/`.
+And fixed sitemap and file loader.

 ### 👍 Releasing Version 2